calnix/DualVeTokenSystem/documents/Contract Explanations/AC_V4.md

 ## Executive Summary

-The AccessController implements a **frequency-based role hierarchy** that aligns administrative authority with operational demands.
-This design eliminates bottlenecks in daily operations while maintaining executive oversight for strategic decisions.
+The AccessController eliminates bottlenecks in daily operations while maintaining executive oversight for strategic decisions by implementing a **frequency-based role hierarchy** that aligns administrative authority with operational demands.

-**The Innovation:**
+**Design Approach:**
-- Rather than traditional static hierarchies, permissions are assigned as a pair-wise evaluation on frequency of calls and its corresponding impact: {Freq. function call, Impact of fn call}.
+- Instead of static hierarchies, permissions are assigned by evaluating both the frequency of function calls and their impact: {call frequency, function impact}.
-- High-frequency operational roles have dedicated admins for instant action.
+  - High-frequency operational roles have dedicated admins for timely action.
-- Low-frequency, high-impact roles fall directly under global admin control.
+  - Low-frequency, high-impact roles are managed directly by the global admin.

-Additionally, authority is mapped to how often roles need to be updated.
-High-frequency operational roles have dedicated admins to add/remove addresses [i.e. risk bots, cron jobs].
+Authority to update roles is also mapped to operational needs:
+- High-frequency roles allow their admins to add or remove addresses as required (e.g., risk bots, cron jobs).

 **Key Benefits:**
 - Operational efficiency: Teams manage routine tasks without executive delays.